dynamiccreator/whisper-typer-tool/README.md

 **Step 1 (Windows):**

-- Download and Install ffmpeg from https://ffmpeg.org/
+- Download ffmpeg from https://ffmpeg.org/ , unpack it and paste "ffmpeg.exe" in this folder
 - Download and Install git from https://git-scm.com/download/win
 - Download and Install python3 from https://www.python.org/downloads/windows/